hyosung11/Launch-School/Courses/JS129/Written/answer2.md

 ## Q7 11:18 - 11:26 This question still gives me problems.

 On line 17, `france.getName()` is invoked using method call syntax.
-Since `france` doesn't have its own `getName` method, it looks up the prototype chain and delegates the call to the `Country` constructor object that has the `getName` method. `'France'` is passed as the argument for the `name` parameter and `this.name` logs `'France'`.
+Since `france` doesn't have its own `getName` method, it looks up the prototype chain and delegates the call to the `Country` constructor's prototype object that has the `getName` method.
+On line 14, `'France'` is assigned to the `name` instance property for `france` because it was passed as the argument to the `Country` constructor on line 14.
+Thus, `this.name` logs `'France'`.

-On line 18,
+On line 18, when `france.getLanguage()` is invoked, the value of `language` has been set to `'Spanish'` by the `Country` constructor when the `spain` instance is created on line 15. `france.getLanguage()` resolves to `Country.language` because on line 3, `Country.language` is a static method that sets the value of `language` to the latest instance.

+## Q8